We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - pain in the affected area

-The other symptoms of a more serious health issue may include:
+Some other symptoms of a more serious health issue may include:

 - penile discharge that can be yellow, green, or watery

-- itching inside the penis
+- an itching sensation inside the penis

 - painful or swollen testicles